Pennsylvania / Montgomery County

 What is the weather like in Lansdale, PA year-round?

-Lansdale experiences four distinct seasons, with chilly winters averaging lows in the mid-20s and warm summers reaching up to 86°F. The borough receives about 47 inches of annual rainfall and enjoys sunshine 54% of the year, creating a comfortable climate for outdoor activities.
+Lansdale experiences four distinct seasons, with warm summers reaching highs of 86°F and cold winters dipping to 24°F. The area receives about 47 inches of rainfall annually and enjoys sunshine on 54% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter